 How to Use Topical CBD

 Topical CBD products can come in many forms, including creams, oils, salves, and patches.
 With each product, you’ll have to experiment to find exactly the right dose from you.
 The amount you use will depend on the potency of the product, your experience with CBD, your endocannabinoid levels, your pain and inflammation levels, and other biological factors.
 As with most cannabis-related products, trial and error is key to finding your perfect dose.
 The more milligrams of CBD your topical product contains, the less you’ll have to use at a time.

 With our topical CBD pain cream, we recommend starting with a nickel-sized amount of product, applying directly to the affected area, and reapplying every 4-6 hours depending on how you feel.
 For a fast-acting boost of cannabinoids to your bloodstream, you can pair your topical application with a few drops of oil under the tongue.
 The delicate vessels will absorb the CBD into your bloodstream, so you can enjoy the experience of both internal and topical cannabinoids.

 Ready to give CBD topicals a try?
-Our Highline Wellness CBD Cream is the perfect addition to your gym bag or medicine cabinet.
+Our Highline Wellness CBD Body Cream is the perfect addition to your gym bag or medicine cabinet.
 Give it a try next time you need some fast-acting relief and let us know what you think!